John James Audubon: Later career

 In March 1832, Audubon booked passage at St. Augustine, Florida, aboard the schooner Agnes, bound for Charleston, South Carolina.
 A gale forced the vessel to berth at the mouth of the Savannah River, where an officer of the United States Army Corps of Engineers on Cockspur Island where Fort Pulaski was under construction, transported Audubon upstream to Savannah, Georgia, on their barge.
 Just as he was about to board a Charleston-bound stage coach, he remembered William Gaston, a Savannah resident who had once befriended him.
 Audubon stayed at City Hotel, and the next day sought out and found the acquaintance, "who showed but little enthusiasm for his Birds of America" and who doubted that the book would sell a single copy in the city.
 A dejected Audubon continued to talk to the merchant and a mutual friend who, by chance, had appeared.
 The merchant, having further considered his position, said, "I subscribe to your work", gave him $200 for the first volume, and promised to act as his agent in finding additional subscriptions.

 In 1833, Audubon sailed north from Maine, accompanied by his son John, and five other young colleagues, to explore the ornithology of Labrador.
 On the return voyage, their ship Ripley made a stop at St. George's, Newfoundland.
 There Audubon and his assistants documented 36 species of birds.

 Audubon painted some of his works while staying at the Key West house and gardens of Capt.
 John H. Geiger.
 This site was preserved as the Audubon House and Tropical Gardens.

 In 1841, having finished the Ornithological Biographies, Audubon returned to the United States with his family.
 He bought an estate on the Hudson River in northern Manhattan.
 (The roughly 20-acre estate came to be known as Audubon Park in the 1860s when Audubon's widow began selling off parcels of the estate for the development of free-standing single family homes.)
 Between 1840 and 1844, he published an octavo edition of The Birds of America, with 65 additional plates.
 Printed in standard format to be more affordable than the oversize British edition, it earned $36,000 and was purchased by 1100 subscribers.
 Audubon spent much time on "subscription-gathering trips", drumming up sales of the octavo edition, as he hoped to leave his family a sizeable income.

+Audubon sold human skulls to Samuel George Morton, including ones stolen from graveyards.
+Yale professor Ann Fabian asserts Audubon raided at least 10 grave sites, collecting Native American skulls for Morton.